-There is something encouraging going on in Cambodia.
-In 1980, a mere nanosecond ago in history, the nation was in complete wreckage from America’s bombing during the Vietnam War and the annihilation of its people by Pol Pot and the Khmer Rouge.
-Cambodia now welcomes millions of visitors a year, attracted by the many temples and the vivid and unique arts that it is creating.
+Something encouraging is going on in Cambodia.
+In 1980, a mere nanosecond in history, the nation was in complete wreckage from America’s bombing during the Vietnam War and Pol Pot and the Khmer Rouge’s annihilation of its people.
+Cambodia now welcomes millions of visitors annually, attracted by the many temples and the vivid and unique art it creates.

-Here, the agents of social reflection tend to be brave young people and those that bonded in their youth in the refugee camps who have become musicians, artists, historians, dancers, teachers, and leaders.
+Here, the agents of social reflection tend to be brave young people who bonded in their youth in the refugee camps and have become musicians, artists, historians, dancers, teachers, and leaders.
 They have been assisted and encouraged by many of the barangs (foreigners) who call Cambodia their home.

 History, heritage, and hindsight are powerful teachers.

 This is what our stories are about.
 Cambodia is magical, and it is reimagining itself.
 We will welcome you when you come.

 This site is an endeavor of the Living Arts Corporation, a U.S. 501 (c) (3) arts charity.
 Jinx Davis is the editor and webmaster, volunteering her time.

 We hope you get excited.
 Despite all of our challenges, we are full of incredible energy and delight.